-As two of Morocco's most modern and elegant cities, Rabat and Casablanca straddle the North Atlantic coast, welcoming visitors with their varied histories and blossoming cultures.
+Rabat and Casablanca, two of Morocco's most modern and elegant cities, straddle the North Atlantic coast, welcoming visitors with their varied histories and blossoming cultures.

-No more than 100 km (62 miles) southwest of Rabat is Casablanca, once a Berber town and now a thoroughly modern city, developed by the French since 1912 until Moroccan independence.
-Morocco's main industrial and commercial axis stretches from Casablanca to Kenitra, making the city the undisputed commercial capital with rich strata of history piled everywhere.
+No more than 100 km (62 miles) southwest of Rabat is Casablanca, once a Berber town and now a thoroughly modern city, developed by the French from 1912 until Moroccan independence.
+The country's main industrial and commercial axis stretches from Casablanca to Kenitra, making the city the undisputed commercial capital with rich strata of history piled everywhere.

-Despite the historical riches, Rabat, Casablanca, and its surrounding towns are somewhat removed from the pressures of the larger tourist centers like Marrakesh, Fez, and Agadir.
-Quite apart from the gentle climate, you'll generally find yourself—unlike in, say, Fez—free to wander around relatively unhassled.
+Despite the historical riches, Rabat, Casablanca, and their surrounding towns are somewhat removed from the pressures of the larger tourist centers like Marrakesh, Fez, and Agadir.
+Quite apart from the more gentle climate, you'll generally find yourself—unlike in, say, Fez—free to wander around relatively unhassled.

-The Atlantic breakers roll in all along the rest of Morocco’s North Atlantic coast, contrasting markedly with the placid waters of Morocco's Mediterranean coast.
+Breakers roll in all along the rest of Morocco’s North Atlantic coast, contrasting markedly with the placid waters of Morocco's Mediterranean shore.
 From here, the ocean stretches due west to the United States.
 Much of this coast is lined with sandy beaches, and dotted with simple white koubbas, the buildings that house a Muslim saint's tomb.

 What you can really sample when visiting this region is the urban side of North Africa, which overflows with modern structures in industrial, commercial, and leisure terms.
-Yet the old has not been ousted, so expect conspicuous contrasts: traditional dress alongside contemporary European designers and ancient Moorish edifices not far from trendy restaurants bubbling over with international tourists and young locals.
+Yet the old has been by no means ousted, so expect conspicuous contrasts: traditional dress alongside contemporary European designs and ancient Moorish edifices not far from trendy restaurants bubbling over with international tourists and young locals.